nicknovitski/occupado/README.md

 ## Usage

-The script will exit with status 0 if there are any sessions open, or if any sessions have been removed in the past hour, and with status 1 otherwise.
+The script will exit with status 0 if there are any sessions open, or if any sessions have been removed in the past 30 minutes, and with status 1 otherwise.
 This means you can make a unit which halts the system on failure.

 ```
 # occupado.service